EOGrady21/vprr/cran-comments.md

        * The external data in this package has been cut down to a bare minimum but due to the nature of the data being processed by this package (images and video), the data is inherantly large and difficult to reduce any further

- checking top-level files ...
-NOTE
-  Non-standard files/directories found at top level:
-    'CODE_OF_CONDUCT.md' 'CONTRIBUTING.md' 'SECURITY.md'

-    * These are standard template files required by my organization (Government of Canada).
-If there is a better way to integrate them into the package please let me know

 23/10/2020